nsaje/dotfiles/client/one/app/features/users/services/users-store/readme.md

 Just call the `recalculateActiveEntityState` function without any user changes, but the `proposedSelectedAccounts` parameter set to the accounts we wish to select.

 ## Add an account (addActiveEntityAccount)
-If the account already exists in `entityPermissions`, return immediately.
+- If the account already exists in `entityPermissions`, return immediately.
+- Otherwise, if any accounts are selected, copy the current's selection's permissions and add them with this account's `accountId`.

-Otherwise add a `read` permission for this account's `accountId` to the list of `entityPermissions` and call `recalculateActiveEntityState`.
+- Otherwise add a `read` permission for this account's `accountId` to the list of `entityPermissions`.

+Prepare the `proposedSelectedAccounts` parameter so that the newly added account gets added to the current selection.
+Then call `recalculateActiveEntityState` with these `entityPermissions` and `proposedSelectedAccounts`.

 ## Remove account(s) (removeActiveEntityAccounts)
 Remove all `entityPermissions` which contain an `accountId` of any account that we wish to remove and call `recalculateActiveEntityState`.